FAQ`s

 Why opt for reusable cloth wipes to clean baby?

-Store bought wet wipes contain chemicals, often cause a rash between the cheeks and do not clean very effectively.
-You need at least three or four or more to clean a poop.
+Store bought wet wipes contain chemicals, often cause a bright red rash between the cheeks that mirrors the wipe and they do not clean very effectively.
+You need at least 3 or 4 or more to clean a poop.
 They are a single use, landfill item.

 The Wipey reusables are super easy and very effective.
 They will continue to be used even when baby is potty trained.
 Get a pack of thirty.
 Dare we say it, but you will never use a store bought one ever again!